 The module will give students a basic grasp of risks faced by financial institutions and businesses as in the course of their operations.
 Selected risks will be analyzed, including the ways in which these risks are generated, measured, and reported.
 The module will also describe some ways in which these risks can be managed, or hedged

 This module aims to provide advanced business analytics concepts and techniques to perform data analysis for predicting outcomes based on past data.
-It will enable students to use Visual Basics Applications to create predictive models, understand the assumptions underlying the predictive models, learn the use of statistics and R programming in the predictive analytics frameworks and applying them to create real-world solutions.
+Students will use Macros, Visual Basics Applications to create predictive models and understand the assumptions underlying the predictive models.
+Students will also be taught data visualisation and apply them to create real-world solutions.

 Aims to equip students with the Design Thinking mindset, methods and tools to